What are living benefits and how do they play a role in your financial strategy?

 This type has an interest rate that is credited on your cash value, but that rate is reviewed annually and can change.

 “If the prevailing market interest rate increases,” says Schwingler, “the amount of interest credited on your cash value may also increase.”
-Universal life also has a guaranteed interest rate that the contract will not go below.

 3. Variable universal life insurance